hashicorp/terraform-provider-awscc/docs/resources/eks_nodegroup.md

 - `cluster_name` (String) Name of the cluster to create the node group in.
 - `node_role` (String) The Amazon Resource Name (ARN) of the IAM role to associate with your node group.
-- `subnets` (List of Dynamic) The subnets to use for the Auto Scaling group that is created for your node group.
+- `subnets` (List of String) The subnets to use for the Auto Scaling group that is created for your node group.

 ### Optional